francisbond/laptop.osx/README.md

 my slightly scripted osx laptop setup.

-Note - this is specific to moi.. fork & edit unles you want to be me.
+Note - this is specific to me.. fork & edit unles you want to be me.

  - If you don't have xcode (or command line tools) install via `xcode-select --install`
  - Run 'setup'